 In the coming years, hopefully we will ride the various rail systems in Houston, Austin, Little Rock, Oklahoma City, El Paso, Cincinnati, Detroit, Phoenix, Tucson, Milwaukee, Orlando, and the Waterloo Region in Canada.
-We also will eventually return to places such as Dallas, Montreal, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, and Denver to ride lines or segments that did not yet exist on our previous visits.
-And we have some missing links to fill in Chicago, which we can also get as part of our travels during stopovers associated with other trips.
+We also will eventually return to places such as Montreal, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, Boston, New York, and Denver to ride lines or segments that did not yet exist on our previous visits.